Introduction to Azure IoT with Fsharp

 - Event hub name - select the event hub name created in the previous event hub service

-- Event hub policy name - select the policy that maps to the
+- Event hub policy name - select the policy that maps to the Managepolicy

-consumer group - Event serialization format - select JSON from the dropdown
+- Event serialization format - select JSON from the dropdown

-- Encoding - leave it set to
+- Encoding - leave it set to UTF-8

-to complete the input definition.
+Press Create to complete the input definition.

-tab and press the + Add
+Select the Outputs tab and press the + Add button at the top of the

 portal will ask for Authorization to wire itself up to a PowerBi subscription.